 I ran across this tip months ago and couldn’t believe how much it changed things: you should schedule your time for different projects.

-On the end of the day on Friday schedule your time next week on a calendar, filling up every available time that you can.
+At the end of the day on Friday schedule your time next week on a calendar, filling up every available time that you can.
 During each of these blocks, that’s the only thing you can work on.

-Every project should be accounted for, and put the ones that require the most focus when you’re naturally more productive.
+Every project should be accounted for and put the ones that require the most focus when you’re naturally more productive.
 You’ll end up with a calendar that starts to look like this image:

 There are 2 important reasons for setting up your days like this: